jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-drunkards-walk-in-clojurescript.md

 </code></pre>

+All of the code snippets in this article are interactive - go ahead and change that to <code>(full-grid 10 10)</code> and see what happens.

+Our <code>full-grid</code> function is a good start, but its output doesn't really look like a cave.
+Let's fix that.
+I've provided a <code>draw-grid</code> function that takes a grid and draws it for you, like this:

 <pre><code class="cljs" data-preamble='(reset! canvas-id "canvas-1")'>
 (draw-grid (full-grid 10 10))
 </code></pre>

 <canvas id="canvas-1" width="200" height="200"></canvas>

+Of course, that's not a very interesting cave.
+Let's try it again with a few empty cells carved out by hand, just so we're sure that this <code>draw-grid</code> function actually works.

 <pre><code class="cljs" data-preamble='(reset! canvas-id "canvas-2")'>
 (-> (full-grid 10 10)